isaacwilliams/not-good-enough-web/content/episodes/020-taylor/index.md

 ### 2013 was a big year

 - In 2013, Angus Taylor was by far far the biggest donor to the LNP, [giving $155,000 to the party](https://www.goulburnpost.com.au/story/2068171/the-biggest-donor-angus-taylor-gives-a-chunk-of-change-to-his-party/).
+He was also elected to the seat of Hume.
 - As a backbencher, he was strongly [anti-renewable energy](https://www.crikey.com.au/2019/07/29/well-done-angus/).

 ### Jamming up the grasslands